 The work injuries and safety hazards at Kroger are similar to those and other local supermarkets.
-Many OSHA (Occupational Safety and Health Administration) statistics have identified dangerous situations and common hazards that expose Kroger employees to dangers of workplace accidents.
+Many OSHA (Occupational Safety and Health Administration) statistics have identified dangerous situations and common hazards that expose Kroger employees to the dangers of workplace accidents.

 Some hazards and injuries at the largest supermarket chain include:

-- Trip Hazards: Slip and trip hazards involving slick surfaces are common in food stores where storerooms, passageways, aisles develop slippery surfaces when mopped or when items fall from the shelves and break open.
+- Trip Hazards: Slip and trip hazards involving slick surfaces are common in food stores where storerooms, passageways, and aisles develop slippery surfaces when mopped or when items fall from the shelves and break open.
 OSHA regulations mandate that every work area and aisle way remain clean and dry.

 - Unsafe Storage Areas: Many storage areas on the retail floor and in the back rooms are filled with merchandise and containers that are not properly secured in place.
-These hazards expose Kroger employees to injury when removing merchandise while standing on the ladder on the aisle way or in the backroom receiving/storage area.
+These hazards expose Kroger employees to injury when removing merchandise while standing on the ladder in the aisle way or in the backroom receiving/storage area.

-- Unstable Loads: Kroger's and other food stores deliver box-filled pallets containing daily merchandise.
+- Unstable Loads: Kroger’s and other food stores deliver box-filled pallets containing daily merchandise.
 This cargo is brought in by semi-tractor-trailers and loaded on pallets wrapped with plastic to ensure the load is secured.
-Unfortunately, many of these loads are unstable or stacked too high that does not prevent collapsing or sliding.
+Unfortunately, many of these loads are unstable or stacked too high which does not prevent collapsing or sliding.